dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 ## Navigation deferral

 Shell navigation can be intercepted and completed or canceled based on user choice.
-This can be achieved by overriding the `OnNavigating` method in your `Shell` subclass, and by calling the `GetDeferral` method on the `ShellNavigatingEventArgs` object.
+This can be achieved by overriding the `OnNavigating` method in your <xref:Microsoft.Maui.Controls.Shell> subclass, and by calling the `GetDeferral` method on the `ShellNavigatingEventArgs` object.
 This method returns a `ShellNavigatingDeferral` token that has a `Complete` method, which can be used to complete the navigation request:

 ```csharp
 public MyShell : Shell